tkrajina/git-plus/README.md

 A .tar archive named git-repositories-yyyy-mm-dd-hh-mm.tar with all repositories in this directory (i.e. their .git directories) will be created.

+If you have a nested structure of repositories, e.g. ~/project1/repository1, ~/project1/repository2, ~/project2/repository3, use

+    git multi -d 2

+... or a different number to look for git repositories up to the specified depth.

 ### Group by output

 If you have many projects with same git commant output, for example: